andysign/for-crowdemotion/README.md

       ]
   }, "..": ".." }
 ```
-Note that the filter attribute that contains data about gender demography is 11 where the first option is female and the second one is male: more can be found here: `https://api.researchnow.com/sample/v1/attributes/{countryCode}/{languageCode}` described [here](https://developers.dynata.com/demand-api-reference/data_endpoints/attributes/get-attributes).
+Note that the filter attribute that contains data about gender demography is 11 where the first option is male and the second one is female.

 4. **A user should be able to select the number of respondents in the panel**: <br>
 In order to change the number of respondents in the panel, with the assumption that you are trying to change *project001* and there in that project you are trying to change *lineItem001* then you can do something like: <br>